Language: Aikana is a language of South America, spoken by 100 people in Brazil.

 Names: The name the people use to refer to themselves and their language is Aikanã, but several

-other names have been recorded over the years, including Masaca, Tubarão, Huarí, Kasupá, Mundé, and Corumbiara.
+other names have been recorded over the years, including Massaka, Tubarão, Huarí, Kasupá, Mundé, and Corumbiara.
 Most of these probably

-either referred to particular Aikana bands, or were names for the Aikanas in neighboring tribes. ("Mundé" is a
+either referred to particular Aikana bands or place names, or were names for the Aikanas in neighboring tribes.

 given name in the Aikana language, and may have referred to a particular Aikana leader.)
 Today these alternate names are sometimes

 still used as synonyms of "Aikana."
-Other common spellings include Aicana, Aikaná, Masaká, Masaka, Massaca, Massaká, Tubarao, Warí,
+Other common spellings include Aicana, Aikaná, Masaká, Masaka, Masaca, Massaca, Massaká,

-Huari, Wari, Uari, Cassupá, Kasupa, Mondé, Korumbiara, Kolumbiara, and Columbiara.
+Tubarao, Tubaro, Warí, Huari, Wari, Uari, Cassupá, Kasupa, Mondé, Munde, Korumbiara, Kolumbiara, and Columbiara.

-Our list of vocabulary words in the Aikana language, with comparison to words in other Arawakan languages.
+Our list of vocabulary words and their meaning in the Aikana language.

 Aikana Pronunciation Guide: